Keyboard shortcuts can be found here

 Once you’re happy with your selection it’s time to edit your images.
 Most photographers use Lightroom for this.
 So here’s how you get your selected images into Lightroom Classic:

 Option 1.
-Select which images you want to edit and click the [SHIP] button, or press (⌘E).
+Select which images you want to move to Lightroom and click the [SHIP] button, or press (⌘E).
 Pro tip: applying a filter or two can help you to easily grab just your selected images.

 Option 2.
 Select which images you want to edit and drag them from the filmstrip over to the Lightroom app icon, or directly into the Lightroom window.
 You need to make sure that the import dialogue is not currently open in Lightroom.